rammanis97/rammanis97/README.md

 - 👋 Hi, I’m Rammani Shukla
 - 👀 I’m interested in Web Development
-- 💻 I’m currently learning Html, Css, JavaScript
+- 💻 I’m currently working on Html, Css, JavaScript, & ReactJs.
 - 🔖 I’m looking to collaborate on fullstack development
-- 🗿 My greatest interest in programming and Coding in JAVA and with leatest technology....
+- 🗿 My greatest interest in programming and Coding in JAVA & C# and with leatest technology....

 <!---
 rammanis97/rammanis97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.